Wood Coasters

 Router planing jig

-Once planed, the coasters can be cut to size and shape then finish sanded.
-Keep in mind that they will need a couple of coats of finish, as the epoxy will not be covering the entire surface.
+Once planted, the coasters can be cut to size and shape and sanded.
+Remember that they will need a couple of coats of finish, as the epoxy will not cover the entire surface.

 Butcher Block Coasters

-Another popular way of making coasters is to laminate different sized strips of wood together, as if one were making a small butcher block.
-This works extremely well when various different types of contrasting woods are used together, allowing the colors of the wood to create the design.
-The different colors of wood can be arranged to go from dark to light, be arranged randomly, or be laid out in a symmetrical or repeating pattern.
+Another popular way of making coasters is to laminate different-sized strips of wood together as if one were making a small butcher block.
+This works extremely well when various types of contrasting woods are used together, allowing the wood’s colors to create the design.
+The different colors of wood can be arranged to go from dark to light, arranged randomly, or laid out in a symmetrical or repeating pattern.
 There are infinite design possibilities.

 butcher block coasters